inspry/checkview/README.txt

 == Changelog ==
 = 2.0.20 =
+* Only run testing code for requests with newly required cookie.
+* Only run relevant test code for the specified test type in the newly required cookie.
+* Add check for WS Forms before attempting to run code.
+* Better handle page ID retrieval.
+* Extract all code from I18n class into a single function.
+* Extract all code from Public class into a single function.
+* Make helper methods of Woo class static.
+* Improve logging.

 = 2.0.19 =
-* Improve logging
+* Improve logging.
-* Add hooks for disabling WP Forms CAPTCHAs/Turnstiles for tests
+* Add hooks for disabling WP Forms CAPTCHAs/Turnstiles for tests.
-* Disable test-related hooks on API requests
+* Disable test-related hooks on API requests.
-* Disable Fluent Forms token-based spam prevention for tests
+* Disable Fluent Forms token-based spam prevention for tests.
-* Remove Fluent Forms CAPTCHA/Turnstile key swap
+* Remove Fluent Forms CAPTCHA/Turnstile key swap.
-* Disable Fluent Forms CAPTCHAs using newly provided hook
+* Disable Fluent Forms CAPTCHAs using newly provided hook.

 = 2.0.18 =
 * Improve logging when querying for available test results.